 You can take advantage of free classes and programmes on offer during your time at university to help you stay active and healthy:

 Through our Couch to 5K programme we have inspired students and staff to get active – not only helping them to become fitter but also boosting their confidence and self-belief.
 I am particularly proud that so many continue to run and become part of a supportive community of Uni Runners.
 This means the physical and social benefits are really long lasting beyond the programme itself.LauraChrist Church Sport Co-ordinator

 You can go to the Sports Centre and take part in social sports for just £3 a go, giving you the chance to try something new and meet different people.
 Sports include climbing, netball, football and many more.

 Getting into sport is a proven way to enhance your wellbeing.
-Especially at the moment during Covid restrictions, we realise just how important taking care of both your mind and body can be.
-We have free activities for wellbeing on offer:
+We realise just how important taking care of both your mind and body can be so we have free activities for wellbeing on offer:

 There’s lots of sports that you could join during your time at uni.
 These clubs are run by the Students' Union and include cheerleading, lacrosse, boxing, volleyball plus loads more.

 You might even get the chance to represent the university competitively - many of our teams regularly compete in the British Universities and Colleges sports leagues (BUCS) and other competitions including Varsity.